Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Reducibility

-Now we describe how to place the threads of $\O$ in the odd positions.
-(See Figure~\ref{fig3} for an example of these threads in position, and Figure~\ref{fig4} for the resulting graph $H(B,\O)$.)
-Recall that at most two threads in $\O$ have neighbors in $\Bconf$ that are not in $\O$ (and if exactly two, then each has at most one such neighbor).
+First, we place the threads of $\O$ in the odd positions; second, we place the remaining threads in the even positions, using Hall's Theorem.
+See Figure~\ref{fig3} for an example of these threads in position, and Figure~\ref{fig4} for the resulting graph $H(B,\O)$.
 Let $r$ denote the size of each part in $H(B,\O)$.
 Since $\card{\O}=\ceil{(t+1)/2}$ and $t\ge 11$, we get that $r=\floor{(t-1)/2}\ge 5$.
+Recall that at most two threads in $\O$ have neighbors in $\Bconf$ that are not in $\O$ (and if exactly two, then each has at most one such neighbor).
+We consider five cases, depending on which threads in $\O$ have neighbors in $B_{conf}$ that are not in $\O$.

-Suppose that $1$ and $t$ are the two threads in $\O$ with neighbors in $\Bconf$ that are not in $\O$.
+\textbf{Case 1:} Suppose that $1$ and $t$ are the two threads in $\O$ with neighbors in $\Bconf$ that are not in $\O$.
 We put threads 1 and $t$ in their positions and we put the other threads of $\O$ in the odd positions arbitrarily, except that if $t$ is even, then we pick a thread for position $t-1$ that does not conflict with thread $t$ and does not conflict with the color on $x_tx_{t+1}$ (if it exists); this is easy, since $t\ge 11$.
 Now we must put the remaining threads into the even positions.
 At most three threads are forbidden from position 2, since at most one thread has a color used on thread 1 and at most two threads have colors used on $x_0x_1$.
 Similarly, at most three threads are forbidden from position $t-1$.
 For all other positions, no threads are forbidden.
-Positions 2 and $t-1$ have degree at least $r-3\ge 2$ in $H(B,\O)$ and all other slots have degree $r$.
+Positions 2 and $t-1$ have degree at least $r-3\ge 2$ in $H(B,\O)$ and all other positions have degree $r$.
 Thus, by Hall's Theorem, $H(B,\O)$ has a perfect matching.
 We now use similar arguments to handle the other possibilities for which vertices of $\O$ have neighbors in $\Bconf$ that are not in $\O$.